 Our vision: That every child’s potential become a reality

 a powerful voice for children,

-a relevant resource for families and communities, and
+a relevant resource for families, schools and communities, and

 When you join your local PTA or PTSA, you become part of our state association and the larger National PTA.
 Your voice joins tens of thousands across Washington and millions across the United States as advocates for children.

 Our History National PTA was founded in 1897 when thousands of mothers (and a few fathers) convened in Washington, D.C. with the common goal of improving the lives of American’s children.
 First organized as the National Congress of Mothers by Alice McLellan Birney and Phoebe Apperson Hearst, PTA lists many accomplishments at the national and state level.
 To name a few:

 child labor laws to protect children from exploitation

 a public health service to promote child health and well-being